takapi327/ldbc/docs/src/main/mdoc/index.md

 - [ ] Integration with java.sql API
 - [ ] etc...

-### Plain query enhancements

-Even though we are not currently running a query, we have had to use the Effect System at the point of building the query.
-This makes it difficult to compose the query itself, for example.
-Future enhancements will therefore be made to simplify the construction of queries without the need for the Effect System, so that it is required when the query is executed.

-This will allow for easy integration with the query builder and will aim for a more flexible query building system combining query builder and plain queries.

 ### Redesign of query builders and schema definitions

 Initially, ldbc was inspired by tapir to create a development system that could centralise Scala models, sql schemas and documentation by managing a single resource at the database level.